The Monster Within

 After a sell-out 2017 season, Frank Enstein returns to the Heath Ledger Theatre at the State Theatre Centre of WA.

-Made by the award-winning creative duo of Gavin Webber and Grayson Millwood from QLD-based company The Farm in collaboration with WA’s flagship contemporary dance company Co3 Australia, Frank Enstein is a hilarious, poignant tale of self-acceptance in this classic story with a twist.
+Made by the award-winning creative duo of Gavin Webber and Grayson Millwood from QLD-based company The Farm in collaboration with WA’s flagship contemporary dance company Co3 Contemporary Dance, Frank Enstein is a hilarious, poignant tale of self-acceptance in this classic story with a twist.

 Coinciding with the 200th anniversary of Mary Shelley’s novel, this revival of Frank Enstein features two young performers in the lead roles formerly played by adults.